A new family of algebras whose representation schemes are smooth: Deformations

+The adjunction in Lemma \ref{rep} gives the dictionary to describe deformations of $A$-modules in terms of deformations at points of $\ran.$ The following result complements Theorem \ref{thm:Hoch-Harr}.

-\begin{theorem} Let $A\in\alg_k$ be finitely generated.
+\begin{proposition} Let $A\in\alg_k$ be finitely generated.
 Let $M \in \ran (k)$ and let $f:\van\to k$ be the associated point.
-Then the following are equivalent: \begin{enumerate} \item[(1)] $M$ is a regular point; \item[(2)] for all finite-dimensional local commutative $k-$algebras $S,T$ a surjective homomorphism of $k-$algebras $S\to T$ induces a surjection;
+Then $M$ is regular if and only if, for all finite-dimensional local commutative $k$-algebras $S,T$, a surjective homomorphism of $k$-algebras $S\to T$ induces a surjection